Lottie Mallin-Martin

 Lottie (Charlotte) Mallin-Martin specialises in Chambers’ core practice areas of Commercial and Employment & Discrimination law.

-Lottie has already been instructed as junior counsel in complex, multi-million pound disputes in the High Court and Employment Tribunal.
+Lottie is instructed alongside team members as junior counsel in complex, multi-million-pound disputes in the High Court and Employment Tribunal.
 She is often called upon to assist in cases where proceedings are running concurrently in the Tribunal and Civil Courts.
+Her cross-over specialisms include employee / shareholder competition and shareholder / partnership disputes.

-Lottie has also been recognised in the 2025 Legal 500 as a ‘Rising Star’
+Lottie has also been recognised in the 2025 and 2026 Legal 500 as a ‘Rising Star’ (Employment).

 Expertise